How are you different from my local bank?

 Where can my property be located?

-Butler Mortgage is licensed to do business anywhere in the state of Florida.
-If the home you’re looking to refinance or the one you want to buy is in Florida, we can help you.
+Butler Mortgage is licensed to do business anywhere in the states of Florida and Georgia.
+If the home you’re looking to refinance or the one you want to buy is in either state, we can help you.

 Why do we need credit reporting?